opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 An entry in the `authc` section is called an *authentication domain*.
 It specifies where to get the user credentials and against which backend they should be authenticated.

 You can use more than one authentication domain.
 Each authentication domain has a name (for example, `basic_auth_internal`), `enabled` flags, and an `order`.
 The order makes it possible to chain authentication domains together.
-The Security plugin uses them in the order that you provide.
-If the user successfully authenticates with one domain, the Security plugin skips the remaining domains.
+The security plugin uses them in the order that you provide.
+If the user successfully authenticates with one domain, the security plugin skips the remaining domains.

 `http_authenticator` specifies which authentication method that you want to use on the HTTP layer.